 Computer-Aided Drafting Technology A.A.S.

-The Computer-Aided Drafting Technology curriculum prepares students to apply technical skills and advanced computer software and hardware to develop plans and related documentation, and manage the hardware and software of a CAD system.
-Includes instruction in architectural drafting, computer-assisted drafting, and design (CADD), creating and managing two and three-dimensional models, linking CAD documents to other software applications, and operating systems.
+The Computer-Aided Drafting Technology curriculum prepares students to apply technical skills and advanced computer software and hardware to develop plans and related documentation and manage the hardware and software of a CAD system.
+Includes instruction in architectural drafting, computer-assisted drafting, and design (CADD), creating and managing two and three-dimensional models, and linking CAD documents to other software applications, and operating systems.
 Graduates should qualify for CAD jobs in architectural and engineering firms and industrial design businesses.
 Sustainable design practices are emphasized.

 Specific Requirements